RoGamer97/My-Cheat-Code-Collection_ASM-Hacks/Wii/Need for Speed Undercover (NTSC-U) [RX9E69]/Codes/AI Rubberband Codes (12 Codes).md

 <summary>Rubberbanding AI Chases & Rams You</summary>

 Rubberbanding AI will chase and ram you, very crazy and fun.
 Recommended to use with the "Force Rubberbanding AI Speed" code so the AIs are always moving at a constant speed, else, their speed will be based on your speed and they won't move if you don't move.
-It does actually work for non-rubberbanding AIs too, if you want rather a more normal gameplay while cops and AIs still follow you.

 Recommended to use with "Indestructive Cop Cars (No Damage)"

-Code only affect cops, if you want it to affect every AI, change 40820020 to 60000000
+Only affect cops, if you want it to affect every AI, change 40820020 to 60000000

 ```powerpc
 C202715C 00000006